Elizabeth5335/python-user_behavior_analysis/README.md

 - After completing the analysis, I exported the cleaned dataset to Tableau and created an interactive dashboard that summarizes the key results in one place.

-*I am currently preparing detailed documentation that will explain the analytical approach, describe the visualizations, and provide guidance on how to interact with and maintain the dashboard.*

 ## Dashboard